Jacob H. Smith: Wartime misconduct

-At the time of the Havrety bankruptcy, Smith had been given a temporary judge advocate assignment with the army that he was attempting to convert into a permanent position.
+At the time of the Haverty bankruptcy, Smith had been given a temporary judge advocate assignment with the army that he was attempting to convert into a permanent position.
 One of the parties in the bankruptcy case informed the Judge Advocate General of the United States Army, Joseph Holt, about Smith's bounty brokerage scheme.
 Smith wrote a letter to Holt in response.
 Smith's letter attempted to cast the scheme in a sympathetic light.
 He wrapped himself in the flag and argued that he had been in seven engagements and had been wounded in the Battle of Shiloh.
 He portrayed himself as "one who took upon himself all the odium that the rebels and conservatives of Louisville, Kentucky, heaped upon him, by being the first officer, to my knowledge, who commenced mustering into service the colored man in Kentucky during the year 1863."
 Smith said that he had scoured Kentucky's prison pens, jails, and workhouses to find these men and that his only aim was to serve his God and his country properly.
 Smith admitted to speculating, but justified it by saying that others had made three times as much money as he had in Louisville during the war, and he had not defrauded anyone.

 Holt did not accept Smith's excuse, and submitted the papers to the Secretary of War with the recommendation that the matter be given to the United States Senate Committee on Military Affairs, who had the authority to confirm Smith for the permanent position he sought.
 Smith wrote a more apologetic explanation to the Secretary, painting himself as a gullible dupe.
 He explained the plot in detail, and argued that his only offense was using other people's money for his own profit.
 He claimed that all his creditors had been repaid, and no recruits had been defrauded out of their bounty.
 But conveniently, Smith claimed that all other witnesses to his story had either died or left the country, and that he had destroyed or lost all of his own bank account records for that period.